Skip to main content

 MEDIUM PREVALENCE

-Wheat products common in chapati, bread, and some traditional preparations
+Wheat shows up in chapati, bread, and a few traditional dishes

 COMMONLY FOUND IN: